 And lastly ask, what kind of technology does the eye surgeon use, and do I have a choice as to the type of technology?
 Often an eye center will choose the best option out there and not provide a choice; why would they if they’ve determined one is better than all the others?

-Your surgeon should be happy to explain any options to you, discussing the differences in terms of how they affect you and your surgery.
-Give us a call, 1-866-742-6581, for answers to any of your questions or contact us online.
+Your surgeon should be happy to explain any options to you, discussing the differences in how they affect you and your surgery.
+Give a call to the most established family ophthalmology and eye care specialists in Arizona at 1-866-742-6581.
+Any of our trusted staff will be happy to get answers to any of your questions.
+You may also contact us online.